Skip to Content

 A close up of the glass components of the Chandelier reveal the ends are little bowties.

-Explore More Art: In addition to the two main sculptures I referenced above, Fontainebleau is home to other works of art that include a car standing on end, murals, and more.
+Explore More Art: In addition to the two main sculptures I referenced above, Fontainebleau is home to other works of art, including a car standing on end, murals, and more.

 Exterior of Fontainebleau Las Vegas with a car standing vertically on it's front bumper as a decoration.